Vancouver is Canada’s most expensive city and the startup costs from tuition and books can leave a gaping hole in your wallet.

 6. Be smart about how you pay school fees

 Avoid paying for your tuition or housing fees with a credit card, as a 1.75% fee is added on to the total.
 For a tuition payment of $3,000, that’s an extra $30 lost.

 Use another payment method such as a bank transfer or cheque.
 Visit the Paying Tuition page to learn about your payment options.

 If you’re living in residence and have a meal plan, the best option is to use your basic meal dollars to eat at the on-residence dining halls, where you’ll get a 25% discount on every purchase.

-You can also get a discount when you use your flex dollars at participating locations on campus (although the discounts are much smaller, usually between 5 and 12%).
+You can also get a 5% discount when you use your flex dollars at UBC Food Services locations.

 8. Save money on textbooks